La Vie en Rose poster

 The inciting incident occurs at 17 minutes when Louis Leplée discovers young Édith singing on the street and offers her a contract to perform at his cabaret - the external event that disrupts her street life and offers escape from poverty..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 35 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Édith chooses to continue performing despite the scandal of Leplée's murder and public suspicion.
+This reveals the protagonist's commitment to Édith chooses to continue performing despite the scandal of Leplée's murder and public suspicion.
 Raymond Asso takes her on, marking her active decision to pursue stardom no matter the cost., moving from reaction to action.

 At 72 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Édith reaches the peak of artistic and romantic fulfillment - triumphant performance at the Versailles, deeply in love with Marcel.
+Of particular interest, this crucial beat Édith reaches the peak of artistic and romantic fulfillment - triumphant performance at the Versailles, deeply in love with Marcel.
 False victory: she believes she can have both love and career, but the stakes are about to raise catastrophically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 104 minutes (74% through) represents the emotional nadir.
-Here, Marcel Cerdan dies in a plane crash while flying to see Édith - literal death of her one true love, the "whiff of death" that shatters her completely and accelerates her self-destructive spiral., indicates the protagonist at their lowest point.
+Here, Marcel Cerdan dies in a plane crash while flying to see Édith - literal death of her one true love, the "whiff of death" that shatters her completely and accelerates her self-destructive spiral., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 112 minutes initiates the final act resolution at 80% of the runtime.
 Despite her broken body and spirit, Édith realizes her art is the only immortality available - she chooses to perform "Non, je ne regrette rien" and synthesizes her suffering into transcendent performance., demonstrating the transformation achieved throughout the journey.